opengovsg/starter-kit-docs/docs/concepts/01-folder-structure.md

 The `.env.example` file shows example environment variables based on the chosen libraries.
 This file should be committed to git history.

-### `.eslintrc.json`
+### `.eslintrc.cjs`

-The `.eslintrc.json` file is used to configure ESLint.
+The `.eslintrc.cjs` file is used to configure ESLint.
 See [ESLint Docs](https://eslint.org/docs/latest/user-guide/configuring/configuration-files) for more information.

 ### `next-env.d.ts`